Detailed guides to painful problems, treatments & more

 Weekly nuggets of pain science news and insight, usually 100-300 words, with the occasional longer post.
 The blog is the “director’s commentary” on the core content of PainScience.com: a library of major articles and books about common painful problems and popular treatments.
 See the blog archives or updates for the whole site.

-I ran into this question a few weeks ago blogging about Phil Greenfield’s thoughts on “Treating anxiety physiologically.”
+I ran into this question blogging about Phil Greenfield’s thoughts on “treating anxiety physiologically.”
 I was on the verge of adding some value to Phil’s suggestions by advising readers to “extend your exhalations,” a meditation and breathing-exercise refinement I have practiced myself for many years — it’s practically a reflex at this point — and I have long endorsed it in my own article about anxiety.

 If it’s worth breathing slowly and deeply, it’s worth doing it right.
-Right?
+Amiright?
 But as I attempted to explain the rationale for it, I hit some snags.
-I went digging for more evidence … and that didn’t go super well.
+I went digging for more evidence … and it didn’t go super well.

-I was wrong about slow exhalations, but I was wrong in an interesting way.
+I was wrong about slow exhalations, but at least I was wrong in an interesting way.
 This post is all about what I learned.

 The record I’m correcting

-For posterity and context, here’s exactly what I had to say about this topic in my anxiety article:
+For posterity and context, here’s exactly what I had to say about this topic in my anxiety article (now long gone):

 “Exhalation is literally more relaxing than inhalation,” I wrote (abusing the term literally a little).
 And that claim was substantiated solely by a single expert quote.
 It’s not really an "extraordinary claim," and so it doesn't need extraordinary evidence … but it does need some evidence.

-What I had written wasn’t entirely wrong — exhalation really does slow things down — but it’s also so much more complicated than that.
+What I had written wasn’t entirely wrong — exhalation really does slow some physiology down — but it’s so much more complicated than that.

 Heart rate and breathing